Physics Graduate Student Council

 Along with Oindree Banerjee, I co-administrate the “Queenbee” program for the integration of new students in the particle astrophysics research group here at OSU.
 You can find more information here.

 As a member of Professor Amy Connolly’s lab, I help coordinate the ASPIRE program.
 ASPIRE stands for Achieving in Science through Physics Instrumentation, Research, and Exploration.
 The program is open to high school girls entering 10th and 11th grade with a passion for learning more about STEM.
-In the summers of 2015 and 2016, I coordinated the Mathematica workshop, which introduces participants to the basics of physics data analysis through the use of various Mathematica applets.
+In the summers of 2015-2018, I coordinated the Mathematica workshop, which introduces participants to the basics of physics data analysis through the use of various Mathematica applets.
 It also helps them apply fundamental trigonometry and geometry concepts to solve unconventional physics problems, reinforcing the importance of math mastery by giving them real world examples.

 I volunteer with the department’s outreach to middle school girls, the GRASP program.
 GRASP stands for Girls Reaching to Achieve in Sports and Physics.
 Girls travel to campus and learn about physics in a unique, sports centered lens.
 The program focuses on introducing campers to how physics governs everyday phenomena, and then allowing them to experience that first hand by participating in a variety of sports–friction is explored via ice-skating, wind resistance in badminton, harmonic motion through jump rope, and much more.
 I volunteered and helped the girls build a microcontrolled robot.